lni-dev/moodle-qtype_regexmatch/usage-examples.md

 #### Evaluation
 The evaluation of the answer is calculated based on an internal point system.
-The maximum amount of points (`maxPoints`) is the same as the amount of regexes (lines).
+The maximum amount of points (`maxPoints`) is the same as the amount of regexes.
 The answer will be rated with points using the following rules:
 - The `rating` starts with the value of `maxPoints`.
 - If too little answers are given, a point is deducted for each missing answer .
 - If too many answers  are given, a point is deducted for each answer  which is too much.